Datura gigantea C.Huber

 All members of this genus contain narcotics and are very poisonous, even in small doses[

-South-western N. America - Arizona to Mexico.
+South-western N. America - Arizona, Colorado, Oklahoma, Texas and through Mexico to Honduras.

 Prefers a rich light sandy soil[